dotkernel/dot-auth-social/docs/book/v1/configuration.md

 ];
 ```

-> Don't forget to put your credentials in the array.
+> Remember to put your credentials in the array.